cr0hn/enteletaor/doc/source/advanced.rst

 Scanner
 -------

-Enteleteaor implements a scanner that detects open brokers.
+Enteletaor implements a scanner that detects open brokers.
 The scanner is implemented in pure python, with no external dependecies, like ``nmap``.

 The reason to implement a native scanner is because in ``nmap`` v7 no all scripts that detects open services works.